Myron Waldman: Career

 In 1943, Waldman partnered with writer Steve Carlin to produce the Happy the Humbug comic strip.

-In 1943, his wordless novel, one of the first, Eve: A Pictorial Love Story was a critical success.
+In 1943, his wordless novel, Eve: A Pictorial Love Story was a critical success.

 In 1957, he left Famous to become an animation director at Hal Seeger Productions where he worked on the revival of the Out of the Inkwell series, as well as Milton the Monster, until his retirement in 1968.

-In 1986 Waldman received the Motion Picture Screen Cartoonists Award, and in 1997 was given the Winsor McCay Award for his lifetime work in the field of animation.
+In 1986, Waldman received the Motion Picture Screen Cartoonists Award, and in 1997 was given the Winsor McCay Award for his lifetime work in the field of animation.

 Waldman made limited edition cel, drawing characters on which he worked, Betty Boop, Popeye and Superman.

 Personal life

 Waldman met his wife, Rosalie, when she was an animation checker at the Fleischer Studio in the early 1940s, and had two sons, Robert and Steve.
 Waldman died of congestive heart failure on February 4, 2006, at the age of 97 at a hospital in Bethpage, New York.